pivotal/docs-tas-adapter/getting-started.md

     > **Note:**  If you configured the Application Service Adapter with a globally trusted certificate during installation, you can omit the `--skip-ssl-validation` flag.

-1. Log in with the cf CLI:
+1. Log in with the cf CLI.

     ```bash
     cf login